thegetty/scores/content/09/commentary.md

 [^4]: Eva Díaz, *The Experimenters: Chance and Design at Black Mountain College* (Chicago: University of Chicago Press, 2015); and Jeffrey Saletnik, *Josef Albers, Late Modernism, and Pedagogic Form* (Chicago: University of Chicago Press, 2022).

 [^5]: Díaz, *Experimenters*, 13.
-Dick Higgins identifies Knowles as “a silk-screen cameraman by trade” in his “Publisher’s Foreword” to idem, *The Four Suits: Benjamin Patterson, Philip Corner, Alison Knowles, and Tomas Schmit* (New York: Something Else Press, 1965), xii.
+Dick Higgins identifies Knowles as “a silk-screen cameraman by trade” in his “Publisher’s Foreword” to *The Four Suits: Benjamin Patterson, Philip Corner, Alison Knowles, and Tomas Schmit* (New York: Something Else Press, 1965), xii.
 He continues, “and so it was natural that she should be about the first to do the kind of multiple overlay silk screen printing that was later associated with Rauschenberg, Warhol, etc” (xii).

 [^6]: Knowles and Higgins’s daughter Hannah B. Higgins establishes that her parents met in 1960 in “Eleven Snapshots of Dick Higgins,” in *Intermedia, Fluxus and the Something Else Press: Selected Writings by Dick Higgins*, ed.
 Steve Clay and Ken Friedman (Catskill, NY: Siglio, 2018), 335.
 She also writes, “They married (1960), divorced (1970), became neighbors (1975), and remarried (1985) in an open manner, and lived a complex life ever after.”
 Higgins, “Love’s Labor’s Lost and Found,” 14.